top of page

 I entered a Benedictine monastery in New Jersey in September 2015.
 The community was abusive from the beginning starting with their psychological exam.
 I was told by the vocation director, that they could not accept me into the community unless I admitted to fantasizing and having sexual dreams, including masturbation.
 I cried after the first part of the exam because I could not believe that to be a nun a requirement was masturbation.

 The vocation director kept rephrasing the question in various ways despite me telling her that masturbation is a mortal sin, but she said that was not a satisfactory answer, and one cannot enter religious life unless she has experienced sex whether physically or mentally.
-I ended up saying "Yes," even though that was a lie because saying, "No," meant I could not be a nun, or so I thought at the time.
+I ended up phrasing my answer in a way that leaned toward a "Yes," even though my response was an absolute and total lie because saying, "No" outright meant I could not be a nun, or so I thought at the time.
 She again reiterated, "Phew, I thought I was not going to be able to accept you."
 I had no way to know that this was not the norm for a psychological exam since I had never entered a community previously, and thought it was the standard to enter a community.
 This I found out later is a typical part of the Leadership Conference of Women Religious (LCWR) psychological exam, but not the Council of Major Superior of Women Religious (CMSWR) psychological exam.

 I recall the day of entrance standing at the front wooden door to the Chapel, and having an overwhelming feeling of "Run, leave now," and I had uncontrollable shaking because something just did not seem right.
 But I wanted to be a nun and become a Bride of Christ so much, and I couldn't bring myself on that day to walk away.
 I know now that I should have listened to that powerful sense of absolute dread that rushed over me at the last moment before becoming a Postulant in that community.